justincardoza/basic-protected-lightbox/readme.txt

 A lightweight, simple lightbox with basic image protection capabilities.

 == Description ==
 This plugin provides a very lightweight, minimalist, jQuery-based lightbox for displaying full-screen versions of the images from WordPress galleries.
 It also gives some basic copy protection that should foil relatively unmotivated image thieves by inserting a transparent overlay over the lightbox and all gallery thumbnails.
 This will prevent people from copying images in your galleries via right-click or drag-and-drop.
 It's not a true preventative measure, in that someone who really wants to download copies of your images will most likely find a different way, but it is a little more secure than linking directly to the full resolution versions.
-Image copying is pretty much impossible to fully prevent aside from just not publishing your work in the first place; this plugin's goal is to strike a good middle ground.
+Image copying is pretty much impossible to fully prevent aside from just not publishing your work in the first place; my goal with this plugin is to find a good middle ground.

 Want to see it in action?
 Check out the [photos page](https://justincardoza.com/photos) on my personal website for a live demo.